 Membership recruitment is a never-ending project.
-Every year, members leave your association—they retire, change jobs or professions, go out of business, lose their professional development budget, or just vanish for unknown reasons.
-As members go out the back door, you have to keep new ones coming in the front.
+Every year, members leave your organization – they retire, change jobs or professions, go out of business, lose their professional development budget, or just leave for unknown reasons.
+As members go out the back door, you must keep new ones coming in the front.

-What strategies will guide your plan for recruiting these new members?
+So, what strategies guide your plan for recruiting these new members?
 And what tactics will you use to achieve your recruitment goals?

 Are you looking for even more ways to bring in new members and delight your current ones?

-These five under-utilized member recruitment tactics will result in faster association membership growth.
-As a bonus, the practices and mindset you develop by implementing these tactics will improve the association experience for your existing members.
+Once you have a plan in place, consider using the following 10 under-utilized, yet effective, member recruitment tactics.
+As a bonus, the practices and mindset you develop by implementing these tactics will improve the experience for your existing members.

 - What do they need to know to advance their career or do their job better?